 Attorney Training: “Mediation—Preparation, Advocacy and Outcome”

-• Mediation ethics: honesty during negotiations, representing multiple plaintiffs
+• Mediation ethics: honesty during negotiations

 • Mediation mechanics: positional bargaining, where to start, making moves, the “midpoint,” bracketing, mediator proposals